RiriPiri/BMCSE4575-Optimal-Transport-for-Cross-Scanner-Stain-Normalization-in-Histopathology/README.md

 ## Project Overview

-This project benchmarks five stain normalization methods — Reinhard, Macenko, Vahadane, Optimal Transport (OT), and StainNet — against an unnormalized baseline for cross-scanner tumor detection on the CAMELYON17 dataset.
-A ResNet18 classifier is trained from scratch on Center 0 patches with each normalization method applied consistently during both training and evaluation.
-Models are then evaluated on four held-out test scanners (Centers 1–4) using AUC.
+Deep learning algorithms trained on data captured from one scanner do not generalize well to data from another scanner, largely owing to the difference in tissue staining procedure during preparation, which is an example of a larger phenomenon referred to as the domain shift problem in deep learning applications \cite{stacke2021}.
+This research evaluates the effectiveness of five stain normalization techniques, Reinhard color transform \cite{reinhard2001}, Macenko stain matrix decomposition \cite{macenko2009}, Vahadane sparse stain separation \cite{vahadane2016}, Optimal Transport in optical density \cite{flamary2021}, and StainNet \cite{kang2021}, in detecting tumor using the CAMELYON17 dataset \cite{bandi2019} that spans multiple scanners.
+Pre-trained ResNet18 model and one ResNet18 trained from scratch, \cite{he2016} are trained with normalization applied throughout training and validation phases, according to the methodology used by Tellez et al.\ \cite{tellez2019} on data from Center 0, with performance evaluated in four out-of-domain test sets (Centers 1 to 4) using area under the ROC curve (AUC).
+Optimal Transport achieved a reasonable performance (AUC 0.857) and marginally performed better the non-normalized approach (AUC 0.845).

 ---